luvnft/Blend-Botanix/README.md

 Interoperability is a main focus in the Botanix ecosystem to ensure that tokenized assets can travel across different projects while still being compatible with each other, achieving the concept that our team is focusing on: DApp Agnostic.
 Blend's NFT Passport is able to achieve cross-platform (or cross-project) ability, which means that the digital identity data can be carried across different DApps in Botanix and utilized in the application.
 Compared to the Web2.0 product, where the digital identity created on one platform is not compatible with another one (for example, digital identity on Apple's product cant be used on Meta's product), Blend stands out in the blockchain sector, fully leveraging Botanix technology.

-### Blend is the first on Botanix
+### Blend is the first on Botanix 🎉

-Our team deserve a pat on the back!
+Our team deserve a pat on the back 🎊!
 We are the first to introduce advanced AI backed digital identity engine and protocol on Botanix, introducing the concept of NFT Passport on Botanix.

-# Blend's Market Potential Impact
+# 💪 Blend's Market Potential Impact

 ![Frame 20](https://github.com/Zhixuan0318/Blend-Botanix/assets/69501009/b0060012-4c21-4bc4-9182-2afd5306a73a)